-Matcha has been consumed since the 12th century for its health benefits and flavor.
+Matcha has been consumed since the 12th century for its supposed health benefits and flavor.
 The tea used to make matcha is shade grown to ensure high quality.
-This growing technique also gives the tea produced for matcha higher levels of l-theanine, which is what allows matcha to provide those who consume it energy without leading to overstimulation.
-This makes matcha great for those who are in need of a calm sense of focus.
+This growing technique also gives the tea produced for matcha higher levels of l-theanine, which is believed to be what allows matcha to provide those who consume it energy without leading to overstimulation.

 When you consume matcha, you are ingesting the whole tea leaf in powdered form.
 This means that you are getting more nutrients and higher antioxidant levels than you would get from a cup of standard green tea that has been steeped in water.
 Studies have shown that matcha may contain as much as 130 times the amount of antioxidants when compared to other forms of tea.
-It is incredibly rich in vitamin A, B, E, and K. The powder also contains high levels of the minerals zinc and magnesium.
-The high levels of chlorophyll contained in matcha powder are believed to cleanse the body and to assist with maintaining an alkaline environment in the body.
+It is thought to be incredibly rich in vitamin A, B, E, and K. The powder also contains high levels of the minerals zinc and magnesium.

 Tasting Notes for Matcha